 \subsubsection{Generate a List of Properties}

-The exploration begins by entering a design topic.
-Based on this, \sysname{} suggests 8 design properties that are relevant to the topic, using GPT-4o (See Appendix~\ref{appendix:prompt1} for prompt).
-These properties are displayed in the left panel (Figure~\ref{fig:system-screenshot} (a)) and serve as the primary dimensions for exploration.
-Properties are classified as either text-based (e.g., ''Character's Entity'') or image-based (e.g., ''Image Style'').
-Users can also delete the suggested properties and add custom properties on the fly to suit their specific needs.
+The exploration begins by entering a design topic, and \sysname{} uses GPT-4o to suggest relevant design properties, which are shown in the left panel (Figure~\ref{fig:system-screenshot} (a)).
+Two types of properties are generated, either text-based (e.g., ``Character's Entity'') or image-based (e.g., ``Image Style'').
+Users can also add their own properties to explore.

-\begin{block} \username{} wants to design a mascot for the music festival organized by his team.
-To start, he inputs his design goal into \sysname{}.
-The system then presents a list of suggested properties to explore in the left panel, including ``Mascot's Entity'', ``Image Style'', and ``Background''.
-Each property represents a distinct creative dimension that \username{} can explore, providing him with a structured yet flexible approach to his design process. \end{block}
+\begin{block} \username{} wants to design a mascot for the music festival organized by his team, and he inputs the topic into \sysname{}.
+The system presents a list of properties to explore, including ``Mascot's Entity'', ``Image Style'', and ``Background''. \end{block}